Scotiabank Cuts Hudbay Minerals (TSE:HBM) Price Target to C$11.00

-Hudbay Minerals (TSE:HBM) (NYSE:HBM) had its price target cut by analysts at Scotiabank from C$11.50 to C$11.00 in a research report issued to clients and investors on Friday, BayStreet.CA reports.
-Scotiabank’s target price suggests a potential upside of 30.02% from the company’s current price.
+Hudbay Minerals (TSE:HBM) (NYSE:HBM) had its price objective reduced by Scotiabank from C$11.50 to C$11.00 in a research note published on Friday morning, BayStreet.CA reports.

 About Hudbay Minerals